 You can also do this method using citric acid if you prefer.
 I personally think they need a little less soaking time with citric acid than with vinegar.
 Just make sure you use warm enough water for the powder to dissolve.

 Using vinegar gel to remove white film on dishes isn't the easiest way, but works great on large items that can't soak in the sink.
 It also works well if you have a spot or two that remains on your dishes after using the dishwasher method.

 You will need to use some vinegar gel to soak on the dishes.
 You can either buy this in the store or use my recipe for homemade lemon vinegar gel.

 Apply a small amount of the vinegar gel over the area with the film.
 Let it soak on there for about 1-2 hours.
 Then rinse the vinegar gel off.

-Because it is a gel it will stick to the areas you need it too without getting too runny.
+Because it is a gel it will stick to the areas you need it to without getting too runny.
 It has the power of vinegar with a gel form.

-No more nasty film covering your dishes.
+No more nasty white film covering your dishes.
 They will look clean every time.

 If you want to prevent the film from gathering on your dishes in the first place there are a few things you can do.